+Appendix Key Terms:

+birth rate population momentum

+fertility rate demographic transition

-Appendix Key Terms: birth rate fertility rate death rate mortality rate replacement fertility rate population momentum demographic transition net migration rate old-age dependency ratio
+death rate net migration rate

+mortality rate old-age dependency ratio

-1. Major environmental issues for the twenty-first century include, and , 2.
-Emissions oflead to global warm change. ing and climate 3.
-Thecommitted industrialized co their greenhouse gas emissions by an average of 5% below 1990 emissions. untries to reduce issions by 2008-12.
-4. The curve posits an inverted U-shaped rela economic development and environmental damages, suggesting that their damage to the environment decreases. tionship between as nations develop 5.
-Taxes that are used as a means to internalize the negative external are called lities from pollution 6.
-A discount rate that reflects social rather than market valuation of benefits, and is usually lower than the market discount rate, is called 7.
-(Appendix) The annual number of births per 1,000 people is the whereas the average number of births per woman of reproductive age the rate.
-8. (Appendix) The annual number of deaths per 1,000 people is the whereas the average number of deaths among a specific group is the rate.
-9. (Appendix) The fertility rate required in order for each generation next generation of the same size (which is an average of 2.1 children industrialized countries) is the 10.
-(Appendix) The change over time from a combination of high bin a combination of low birth and death rates is called the
+replacement fertility rate

+1. Major environmental issues for the twenty-first century include , , and .

+2. Emissions of lead to global warming and climate change.

+3. The committed industrialized countries to reduce their greenhouse gas emissions by an average of 5% below 1990 emissions by 2008-12.

+4. The curve posits an inverted U-shaped relationship between economic development and environmental damages, suggesting that as nations develop their damage to the environment decreases.

+5. Taxes that are used as a means to internalize the negative externalities from pollution are called .

+6. A discount rate that reflects social rather than market valuation of future costs and benefits, and is usually lower than the market discount rate, is called a

+7. (Appendix) The annual number of births per 1,000 people is the rate, whereas the average number of births per woman of reproductive age in the population is the rate.

+8. (Appendix) The annual number of deaths per 1,000 people is the rate, whereas the average number of deaths among a specific group is the rate.

+9. (Appendix) The fertility rate required in order for each generation to be replaced by a next generation of the same size (which is an average of 2.1 children per woman in industrialized countries) is the .

+10. (Appendix) The change over time from a combination of high birth and death rates to a combination of low birth and death rates is called the .

-- 11. The world population exceeded 7 billion in 2011, and the United Nations medium range projections show global population of 9.2 billion people in 2050. - 12.
-According to leading scientists, global emissions of greenhouse gases will eventually need to be reduced significantly-up to 50 percent lower than current levels by 2050-if we are to avoid the most dangerous effects of climate change. - 13.
-Environmental damage per capita tends to decline with increasing income for all major pollutants. - 14.
-One of the limitations of green taxes is that they are regressive, likely falling disproportionately on lower-income households. - 15.
-Tradable permit systems allow overall pollution to increase since businesses can purchase permits to pollute. - 16.
-(Appendix) A population can continue to grow, in spite of having a fertility rate at or below replacement, if a large proportion of its members are of childbearing age.
+11. The world population exceeded 7 billion in 2011, and the United Nations medium range projections show global population of 9.2 billion people in 2050.

+12. According to leading scientists, global emissions of greenhouse gases will eventually need to be reduced significantly-up to 50 percent lower than current levels by 2050-if we are to avoid the most dangerous effects of climate change.

+13. Environmental damage per capita tends to decline with increasing income for all major pollutants.

+14. One of the limitations of green taxes is that they are regressive, likely falling disproportionately on lower-income households.

+15. Tradable permit systems allow overall pollution to increase since businesses can purchase permits to pollute.

+16. (Appendix) A population can continue to grow, in spite of having a fertility rate at or below replacement, if a large proportion of its members are of childbearing age.

-- 17. What kinds of problems have emerged in affluent societies in which having "too much" may itself be a problem? - 18.
-Identify three environmental issues that are closely related to economic growth. - 19.
-What kinds of environmental problems are associated with the increasing global human population? - 20.
-What are some of the problems predicted to occur with rising levels of greenhouse gas emissions? - 21.
-What is the Environmental Kuznets Curve (EKC) hypothesis?
-And what is the evidence for this hypothesis? - 22.
-Identify at least four policies for sustainable development.
+17. What kinds of problems have emerged in affluent societies in which having "too much" may itself be a problem?

+18. Identify three environmental issues that are closely related to economic growth.

+19. What kinds of environmental problems are associated with the increasing global human population?

+20. What are some of the problems predicted to occur with rising levels of greenhouse gas emissions?

+21. What is the Environmental Kuznets Curve (EKC) hypothesis?
+And what is the evidence for this hypothesis?

+22. Identify at least four policies for sustainable development.